 Digital Object Identifier (DOI)

 Little, Andrew S; Liu, Seban; Beeman, Scott; Sankar, Tejas; Preul, Mark C; Hu, Leland S; Smith, Kris A; and Baxter, Leslie C, "Brain retraction and thickness of cerebral neocortex: an automated technique for detecting retraction-induced anatomic changes using magnetic resonance imaging."
 (2010).
-Neurosurgery Articles.
+Neurosurgery.
 782.